-The Summer Writing Skills Workshop Intensive is a six-week, 3-credit program for admitted international undergraduate students who are beginning fall study at CCA.
+Summer Writing Skills Workshop (WSW) is a six-week, 3-credit program for admitted international undergraduate students who are beginning fall study at CCA.

-Many new students register to take WSW-ESL in the fall semester.
-The summer offering of this course allows students to get a head start in their first-year course work.
+Many new students are required to register for Writing Skills Workshop in the fall semester.
+The summer offering of this course allows students to come to campus early and get a head start in their first-year course work.

 Taking this course in the summer also allows students to get comfortable on campus, make new friends, and work closely with faculty and writing coaches before the busy fall semester begins.